 Eventually I moved out with this same guy who continued to help tear down my body image.
 I became a workout feign, working out three times a day, every day.
 I counted every calorie and fat gram I ate.
 The most fat I consumed was from an avocado, and I felt guilty when I ate it.
 At this point I was 5′ 9″, 118 lbs and still not skinny enough for him.
 The night before our wedding I took a double dose of diet pills combined with laxatives and refused to eat or drink anything other than coffee.
 I ended up losing it from both ends until my body finally calmed down hours before I walked down the aisle.
 My loved ones, not knowing what I had done wrote it off to nerves.

 After the wedding he confessed that he found strippers on speed to be attractive and that is what I should try to look like.
 There was also a lot of other verbal and emotional abuse going on that I am not going to get into here, so I’ll just admit I was pretty far gone.
 To try to make him happy, I began taking large doses of diet pills, both legal and illegal.
-Despite this self-abuse, nothing I did made my him happy and I finally had enough common sense and found the courage to leave him.
+Despite this self-abuse, nothing I did made him happy.
+After a decade with him, I finally had enough common sense and found the courage to leave him.